 Mr. Goldsmith has been an independent investor and financial advisor since 1976.
 He has served as a director of several banks and NYSE-listed companies and various philanthropic organizations.
 He holds an A.B. from the University of Michigan and an M.B.A. from Harvard Business School.
 Mr. Goldsmith previously served on the Board of Trustees of Innkeepers from September 1994 until Innkeepers’ sale in June 2007.

-Mr. Perlmutter joined The Macerich Company as executive vice president where he will focus on leasing and merchandising.
-Prior to that he was the managing member and founder of Davis Street Land Company, LLC, a privately held firm focused on the development, management and ownership of upscale shopping centers, which owned three million square foot mall portfolio prior to its sale of assets to General Growth Properties and Taubman Centers.
+Prior to April, 2018 Mr. Perlmutter was a Senior Executive Vice President and Chief Operating Officer with The Macerich Company, a publicly traded REIT.
+He joined Macerich in 2012 as Executive Vice President of Leasing.
+He previously was the managing member and founder of Davis Street Land Company, LLC, a privately held firm focused on the development, management and ownership of upscale shopping centers, which owned a 3.0 million square foot mall portfolio prior to its sale of assets to General Growth Properties and Taubman Centers in 2011.
 From 1983 to 1988, Mr. Perlmutter worked as an investment analyst for Heitman Financial Services, Ltd. in its acquisitions and dispositions division.
-From 1988 to 1990, he served as Heitman Financial’s President, a capacity in which he was responsible for overseeing all of its acquisitions, financings and dispositions.
-Mr. Perlmutter subsequently served as Chief Executive Officer of Chicago-based Heitman Retail Properties from 1990 to 1998, where he supervised overall operations and growth of its retail holdings from two retail properties to twenty directly managed malls and twenty-nine joint ventures in regional malls.
-From 1998 to 2001, he also served on the board of directors of Prime Retail Inc., a NYSE-listed outlet center company.
-He is a member of the International Council of Shopping Centers and a board member of the First Bank of Highland Park.
+From 1988 to 1990, he served as President of Heitman Financial, in which capacity he was responsible for overseeing all of the company’s acquisitions, financings and dispositions.
+Mr. Perlmutter subsequently served as Chief Executive Officer of Chicago-based Heitman Retail Properties from 1990 to 1998, where he supervised overall operations and growth of its retail holdings from two retail properties to 20 directly managed malls and 29 joint ventures in regional malls.
+From 1998 to 2001, he also served on the board of directors of Prime Retail Inc., a NYSE-listed outlet center company and is a former board member of the First Bank of Highland Park.
 Mr. Perlmutter received a Bachelor of Sciences degree in business administration, with a concentration in real estate, from the University of Colorado.

 Rolf E. Ruhfus